adriansantonja/adriansantonja.github.io/content/authors/admin/_index.md

 Welcome to my webpage!

 I am a PhD candidate at the University of Potsdam and DIW Berlin.
+I am also affiliated with the Berlin School of Economics.

 I am an applied microeconomist with a primary focus on environmental economics and health economics.